Shaders

 Strength

-Note: For the Portal with the energy cube this values are controlled by the energy flow controller
+⚠️ Note: For the Portal Energy Cube, these values are automatically controlled by the Energy Flow Controller.

 Shader: Portal Distortion